-Welcome to week forty-three of my Tuesday's Truths series with a post dedicated to Love a Tree Day, for, according to Holiday Insights (HI), the event is always celebrated on May16th, which is "several days after Arbor Day."
+Welcome to week forty-one of my Tuesday's Truths series with a post dedicated to Love a Tree Day, for, according to Holiday Insights (HI), the event is always celebrated on May16th, which is "several days after Arbor Day."

 I discussed Arbor Day in a recent post here on Blogger; and if you'd like to refer to the entry, please click here.
 In my Arbor Day blog entry, I mentioned the trees which were once in my rooftop garden, including an Acer shirasawanum (Autumn Moon), as well as a Physocarpus opulifolius (Coppertina).

 In the aforementioned posting, I also discussed the trees which are currently flourishing in my place.
 These include a bonsai-ed Fig, an Acer palmatum ('Shisitatsu' Sawa), as well as a Crabapple, a Fagus sylvatica (Beech Tree), a Japanese Larch (Larix Kaempferi); and a 'Tamukeyama' (AKA) Japanese Maple.